opensim-org/opensim-core/OpenSim/Sandbox/README.txt

-This folder can include C++ (.cpp, .h) files, Python (.py) files, MATLAB (.m) files, etc. The folder can also contain Markdown (.md) files if it's easier to express an idea with a mixture of text and pseudocode.
+This folder can include C++ (.cpp, .h) files, Python (.py) files, MATLAB (.m) files, etc. The folder can also contain Markdown (.md) files if it's easier to express an idea with a mixture of text and pseudocode; the Markdown files render nicely on the GitHub website.

 There is an executable target for every
 C++ file whose name begins with `future`, but these executables are not